khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"If you don't ask, you don't get."
+"Don't always believe what you think."
 ```

 ### Background 💪